welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

-# 0 - Start tutorials playground ( i.e. A new VS Code Window)
+# 0 - Start tutorials playground ( i.e. a new VS Code Window)

 The command below will open a new VS Code window.
 That means you will have a blank playground where you will import a tutorial starting point.